aspose-words/Aspose.Words-API-References-Tutorials/content/hungarian/java/document-manipulation/using-web-extensions/_index.md

 Document doc = new Document();
 ```

-##  Hozzon létre egy`TaskPane` instance and add it to the document's web extension task panes:
+##  Hozzon létre a`TaskPane` instance and add it to the document's web extension task panes:

 ```java
 TaskPane taskPane = new TaskPane();